YDK-Solutions/ydk/README.md

   -g, --go            Select Go language
-  --core              Generate the core for the selected language --bundle=PROFILE    Generate the bundle for the selected language -v, --verbose       Verbose mode
+  --core              Generate the core for the selected language --bundle=PROFILE    Generate the bundle for the selected language --one-module-per-class
+                      Generate python bundles by creating separate python modules for each class -v, --verbose       Verbose mode
   --generate-doc      Generation documentation
   --output-directory  The output-directory .
 If not specified the output can be found under `ydk-gen/gen-api/python`
 ```
 The below steps specify how to use `ydk-gen` to generate the core and a bundle.
 Pre-generated bundles and core are available for python, go and C++: [ydk-py](https://github.com/CiscoDevNet/ydk-py),  [ydk-go](https://github.com/CiscoDevNet/ydk-go) and [ydk-cpp](https://github.com/CiscoDevNet/ydk-cpp).
+The script [create_ydk_sdk_for_github.sh](create_ydk_sdk_for_github.sh) can be used to generate the `ydk-py`, `ydk-cpp` and `ydk-go` repositories after having generated all the bundles and core packages using `generate.py`.

 ## First step: choose your bundle profile